markets/awesome-ruby/README.md

   * [Virtus](https://github.com/solnic/virtus) - Attributes on Steroids for Plain Old Ruby Objects.
 * Hash
   * [Hashie](https://github.com/intridea/hashie) - A collection of tools that extend Hashes and make them more useful.
+* [Trick Bag](https://github.com/keithrbennett/trick_bag) - Assorted Ruby classes and methods to simplify and enhance your code.

 ## Country Data